Animals on Campus

 - Helping persons with psychiatric or neurological disabilities by prevented or interrupted impulsive or destructive behaviors.

-The owner of a service animal must keep the animal on a leash/lead when the animal
+The service animal must be kept on a leash when the animal is in a public area (i.e.

-is in a public area (i.e. classroom, library, common areas, outdoors on campus, etc.),
+classroom, library, common areas, outdoors on campus, etc.), unless the service animal

-unless the service animal is required to perform a task that it could not accomplish
+is required to perform a task that it could not accomplish while on a leash/lead,

-while on a leash/lead, or the owner is otherwise unable to maintain the animal on
+or the owner is otherwise unable to maintain the animal on a leash due to a disability.

-a leash/lead due to a disability.
-The owner must be in full control of the animal
+The owner must be in full control of the animal at all times.

-The College has the authority to remove a service animal from its grounds or facilities
+Johnston Community College (JCC) has the authority to remove a service animal from

-if the service animal becomes unruly or disruptive, unclean, and/or unhealthy to the
+its grounds or facilities if the service animal becomes unruly or disruptive, unclean,

-extent that the animal’s behavior or condition poses a direct threat to the health
+and/or unhealthy to the extent that the animal’s behavior or condition poses a direct

-or safety of others, or otherwise causes a fundamental alteration in the College’s
+threat to the health or safety of others, or otherwise causes a fundamental alteration

-may be directed not to bring the animal into public campus areas until the problem
+owner may be directed not to bring the animal into public campus areas until the problem

 is rectified.